cyrus-and/chrome-har-capturer/README.md

   must return the numeric index of a tab.
 Defaults to a function that returns the active one (`function (tabs) { return 0; }`);
 - `fetchContent`: If `true` also capture the requests body.
 Defaults to `false`;
+- `userAgent`: String used to override the user agent.
+Defaults to the original value;
 - `onLoadDelay`: Milliseconds to wait after the load event is fired before stop capturing events.
 Defaults to `0`.